 Psychological health and wellbeing at work are linked to the quality of the psychosocial work environment and its interplay with the physical work environment and employee needs and competences.
 Therefore, this Guide focuses on wellbeing at work and how a healthy psychosocial work environment can be developed within a Vision Zero prevention strategy.
 This focus has been chosen in line with the ISSA definition of wellbeing and in order to allow leaders and managers to create healthy work environments by developing a prevention culture that prioritises and addresses those work factors that impact on wellbeing most.
 For the purposes of this Guide the following definition of wellbeing at work will be used:

-"Wellbeing - Psychological health at work is characterized by the active promotion and maintenance/sustainability of healthy psychosocial working conditions to sustain individuals' positive mental health and ability to work productively and creatively, and the active prevention of ill health and poor psychosocial working conditions."
+"Wellbeing - Psychological health at work is characterized by the active promotion and maintenance/sustainability of healthy psychosocial working conditions to sustain the active prevention of ill health and poor psychosocial working conditions."